 - 1 teaspoon sea salt optional

-- Scrub potatoes well under running water, and pat dry
+- Scrub potatoes well under cold running water, and pat dry

 - Use fork to poke holes evenly over potatoes

 - Place potatoes on a microwave safe plate, and cook on full power for 5 minutes.
 Turn potatoes over, and cook for an additional 5 minutes.
 Potatoes should be cooked through and soft when poked.
 If not, cook in 1-minute increments until done